sablonier/flexfolio/docs/installation.md

 ### Quick install via (S)FTP
 Bolt CMS is a lightweight and simple Content Management System.
 You don't need to install any databases and extensions with this quick install.
-You just need to copy the pre-configured content of flexfolio-bolt-folder to your webserver root (or folder) and let Bolt CMS and flexfolio theme andconfiguration do the rest.
+You just need to copy the pre-configured content of flexfolio-bolt-folder to your webserver root (or folder) and let Bolt CMS and flexfolio theme and configuration do the rest.

 **Step 1:** **Download** pre-configured Flexfolio-Bolt-CMS from